pankajarm/fastai-vision-app/README.md

 Everything packaged in docker with requirement.txt, so you can push it to any docker hosted cloud service.
 Enjoy :)

-Few docker hosted services where this started pack will work =>
+Few docker hosted services where this starter pack will work =>

 https://zeit.co/now
 https://www.digitalocean.com/products/one-click-apps/docker/